Health savings accounts (HSAs) are triple tax-advantaged, having three combined purposes:

 Managing Your HSA

-As long as you are not currently enrolled in Medicare, you can participate.
+As long as you have a high deductible health plan and are not currently enrolled in Medicare, you can participate.
 After you enroll in Medicare you are no longer eligible to make contributions to your HSA account, but you can take distributions.
 For any year you or your employer make a contribution to your HSA—or you take a distribution from your HSA—you must file Form 8889 with your income tax return to report these items.
 If your employer sponsors your HSA, understand the available investment options and create an investment strategy based upon your goals.

 Making the Most of Your HSA

 For 2023, the maximum yearly deductible contribution is $7,750 for families and $3,850 for individuals, plus $1,000 for each account holder age 55 or older.